lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_03/Exercise_03.md

 1. Create device for gateway (please make sure you are using the MQTT gateway of your edge) “Create Device”
 1. Provide all the details for the device and add create sensor for the device you have created.

-### <a name="mqtt-Paho"></a> Sending messages via MQTT using Paho client
+### <a name="mqtt-MQTT simulator"></a> Sending messages via MQTT using MQTT simulator client
 In this step, we will send the data from Device Simulator that supports MQTT protocol.
 We have already on-boarded this simulator device during previous steps.
 Once we send the data, it would be received by Internet of Things Gateway Edge, which will send the data to IOT Core Services and data would be visible in the IoT services cockpit and vis APIs.

-1. Launch the MQTT PAHO Client.
+1. Launch the MQTT MQTT simulator Client.
 You would have already installed it as part of pre- requisite document.
 ![](images/21.png)

 1. Navigate to File Menu   New Connection option.
 This will open Connection1 Tab.